University of Wisconsin Oshkosh

-- cannot guarantee or assure the safety of participants or eliminate all risks from the study abroad environments.
+- cannot guarantee or assure the safety of participants or eliminate all risks from the study away environments.

 - cannot monitor or control all of the daily personal decisions, choices, and activities of individual participants.

-- cannot assure that U.S. standards of due process apply in overseas legal proceedings or provide or pay for legal representation for participants.
+- if studying abroad, cannot assure that U.S. standards of due process apply in overseas legal proceedings or provide or pay for legal representation for participants.

 - cannot assume responsibility for the actions of persons not employed or otherwise engaged by the program sponsor for events that are not part of the program or that are beyond the control of the sponsor, or for situations that may arise due to the failure of a participant to disclose pertinent information.

-- cannot assure that home country cultural values and norms will apply in the host country.
+- cannot assure that home country/community cultural values and norms will apply in the host country/community.

-Participants are responsible for preparing academically and personally for their experience abroad.
-All participants must understand that the orientations offered by the OIE and by faculty offer only an INTRODUCTION to issues related to travel abroad and cultural/language differences you will encounter.
+Participants are responsible for preparing academically and personally for their experience.
+All participants must understand that the orientations offered by the OIE and by program leaders offer only an INTRODUCTION to issues related to travel away and to differences you will encounter.
 We do our best to cover the most important topics, but there is absolutely no possible way that we can tell you everything you will want to know or feel you need to know before your trip.
-You can prepare by reading resources suggested to you at orientations, by exploring on the internet, by knowing your itinerary and checking out your hotels on-line, and by reading books and articles related to your destination.
-The more you know before you go, the steeper your learning curve will be while abroad.
+You can prepare by reading resources suggested to you at orientations, by exploring on the internet, by knowing your itinerary and checking out your accommodation on-line, and by reading books and articles related to your destination.
+The more you know before you go, the steeper your learning curve will be while away.

 Bring a student ID to take advantage of student entry fees.
 Make sure you have both your passport and a second official form of identification (e.g. driver’s license).
 Consider bringing your birth certificate (with the raised seal) as this is helpful if replacing a lost passport.